-However, with some prior planning and forethought you can make your storage building easy to access and use, while making the most efficient use of your new space.
+However, with some prior planning and forethought, you can make your storage building easy to access and use, while making the most efficient use of your new space.

 Make the Most of your Wall Space

 When deciding upon the square footage of a storage space many owners think about storing the majority of tools and equipment within the floor space while some of the most spacious storage areas in the building are often underutilized: the walls.
 Storing items along the walls can help free up floor space and also make many tools easy to access and see.
 Look into hanging racks, shelves and pegboards to place on your interior walls.
-Most home renovation and DIY stores offer a wide variety of shelves and organization units in all shapes and sizes, and if you have some previous building experience it is also fairly easily to design and construct your own storage units that can be custom designed to fit your storage needs.
+Most home renovation and DIY stores offer a wide variety of shelves and organization units in all shapes and sizes, and if you have some previous building experience it is also fairly easy to design and construct your own storage units that can be custom designed to fit your storage needs.

 When utilizing vertical storage space make sure all organization units are securely fastened to the walls to increase the safety of those using the building and to make sure that everything stays in place in areas with inclement weather.
 If the size and type of items you will be storing are likely to change frequently invest in adjustable shelving units so you can adjust the height and number of shelves to be most effective.

 If planning for long-time storage of similar items use color coding and labeling to help keep tools organized and easy to find.
 Label individual shelves by category, such as Cleaning or Household items and store similar items together.
 Place pegboards on the wall to hang smaller tools and outline these items with a permanent marker to ensure they are always put back in the correct place and help quickly identify which items are missing when they are not in place.

 Be Smart about Water